 Commerce Cloud comes in two different flavors, depending on your customer focus:

-- B2B Commerce: Focused on “Business to Business”, B2B Commerce is native to the Salesforce platform (follows the core multi-tenant architecture of the Salesforce platform).
+- B2B Commerce: Focused on “Business to Business”, B2B Commerce is native to the Salesforce platform and follows its core multi-tenant architecture.

-To sit alongside both B2B & B2C Commerce Cloud, Salesforce has developed Order Management.
-This application is built on the Salesforce core platform, and allows you to fulfill orders using automated workflows.
+To sit alongside both B2B and B2C Commerce Cloud, Salesforce has developed Order Management.
+This application is built on the Salesforce core platform and allows you to fulfill orders using automated workflows.

-As Order Management is built on Salesforce CRM, it allows you to use it in tandem with Service Cloud, in order to support customer requests and returns, as well as use the Salesforce Platform to power any custom requirements you may have.
+Since Order Management is built on Salesforce CRM, it can be used in tandem with Service Cloud to support customer requests and returns, as well as leverage the Salesforce platform to power any custom requirements you may have.

-MuleSoft was a key acquisition for Salesforce in 2018 – their platform gives you the chance to easily connect to any system using a myriad of out-of-the-box connectors.
+MuleSoft was a key acquisition for Salesforce in 2018 – their platform gives you the ability to easily connect to any system using a myriad of out-of-the-box connectors.

-MuleSoft gives way to the Anypoint platform, which allows you to manage your API connections, run integrations, and monitor and report – all from one cloud based system.
-One of the biggest selling points of MuleSoft is the hundreds of existing connectors they have, meaning you can integrate to Mainframes, ERP systems, and SaaS applications using tried and tested templated solutions.
+MuleSoft gives way to the Anypoint platform, which allows you to manage your API connections, run integrations, and monitor and report – all from one cloud-based system.
+One of the biggest selling points of MuleSoft is the hundreds of existing connectors it has, meaning you can integrate with mainframes, ERP systems, and SaaS applications using tried-and-tested templated solutions.

-Salesforce also recently announced Salesforce MuleSoft Composer: a lightweight Admin-friendly version of MuleSoft that sits within Salesforce.
+Salesforce also has MuleSoft Composer: a lightweight, admin-friendly version of MuleSoft that sits within Salesforce.

 Industry Cloud

-These solutions take Salesforce’s core CRM offering and create a specialized product more suited to specific industries.
-For Health Cloud, think less about Accounts and Contacts and more about Families and Patients.
-For Financial Service Cloud, think less about Opportunities and Products, and more about Financial Holdings and Assets.
+These solutions take Salesforce’s core CRM offering and create specialized products better suited to specific industries.
+For Health Cloud, think less about accounts and contacts and more about families and patients.
+For Financial Service Cloud, think less about opportunities and products and more about financial holdings and assets.

-Salesforce bolstered up its Industries offering with the acquisition of Vlocity in 2020, which focused on many more Industry-specific clouds like communications, media, and insurance.
+Salesforce bolstered its Industries offering with the acquisition of Vlocity in 2020, which focused on many more industry-specific clouds like communications, media, and insurance.
+One of Salesforce’s latest vertical ventures has been to build a Life Sciences CRM, following the dramatic end of their relationship with Veeva, one of their biggest partners.

 Einstein